ziogref/Mass-YT-Spammer/README.md

 Accept and install)

 If you want to run this 99% hands free here is what you need to do.
-(This is the way I found out hwo to make it work, there may be another way thats less....yucky, but I havent found that)
+(This is the way I found out how to make it work, there may be another way thats less....yucky, but I havent found that)

 1. Download [Thio Joe's YT Spammer Purge tool](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Linux-Installation-Instructions) and install it.
 2. The install will create a directory with all the files, Move them to the root of your home directory.
 (You dont need to do this if you plan on running my script manually)